 ITMATT messages are used to communicate attribute information about postal items.
-Origin postal operators collect postal item data and transmit the data in ITMATT electronic data interchange (EDI) messages to the destination post, to be used for transport security and customs clearance purposes.
+An origin postal operators collect postal item data and transmit the data in ITMATT electronic data interchange (EDI) messages to the destination postal operator, to be used for transport security and customs clearance purposes.

-The ITMATT message includes the data corresponding to the content of paper postal forms CN 22 or CN 23 customs declaration, including such critical data elements as: sender and recipient full name, address and contact details, and tax code/VAT number; category, total value, and total weight of the item; the complete contents of the item including for each article contained within the item the description, quantity, weight, value, HS tariff number, origin country; postal charges including insurance; and accompanying documentation such as a licence, certificate, or invoice.
+The ITMATT message contains the data corresponding to the content of paper postal forms CN 22 or CN 23 customs declaration, including critical data elements as: sender and recipient full name, address and contact details, and tax code/VAT number; category, total value, and total weight of the item; the complete contents of the item including for each article contained within the item the description, quantity, weight, value, harmonised system (HS) tariff number, origin country; postal charges including insurance; and information about associated documents such as a licence, certificate, or invoice.

 ITMATT DQM analyses ITMATT messages for data errors and non-compliance issues, based on a complex set of data validation rules.
-It identifies at summary level the top partner operators with issues, and the top error types such as invalid address, invalid location code, mandatory fields missing, or invalid monetary amount.
+The tool provides a summary overview where the operators with the most issues are identified, as well as the most common error types, such as: invalid address, mandatory fields missing, or invalid monetary amount.

-From the summary analysis a drill-down to individual e-seller is provided, where detailed information is provided for each postal item including in which message it was reported, the item ID, the error description, the ITMATT data element with the error, whether the error was for missing mandatory data, or the invalid or dubious value.
-Drill-down to the raw ITMATT message itself is provided, with search tools to pinpoint the specific location of the error in the message.
-The tool provides reports and graphs export features, allowing further analysis to be made using spreadsheet applications or visual images to be inserted in presentations.
+From the summary analysis, a drill-down to individual e-seller/sender is provided, where detailed information is provided for each postal item.
+Drill-down to the raw ITMATT message itself is available, to be able to pinpoint the specific location of the error in the message.
+The tool also provides for the export of reports and graphs.

-ITMATT DQM users can use the tool to monitor ITMATT messages sent or received by their home post.
-This allows them to identify where improvements may be needed in ITMATT messages they send as origin post to support customs clearance of export items, or where improvements may be needed in ITMATT messages they receive as destination post where poor quality data are inhibiting clearance of import items.
+ITMATT DQM users can use the tool to monitor ITMATT messages sent or received by their post.
+This allows them to identify where improvements may be needed in ITMATT messages they send as origin post to support customs clearance of export items.
+It can also help them identify where improvements may be needed in incoming ITMATT messages, where poor quality data are inhibiting clearance of import items received as destination post.

 Posts are able to pinpoint where data quality issues exist.
 These issues can be prioritised by highest impact on a successful customs clearance process, by error type or by e-seller.
-This allows the post to focus on top issues overall which may be due to a systemic problem, or on top e-sellers who may be providing poor quality source data.
+This allows the post to focus on (1) the top issues overall, which may be due to a systemic problem, or (2) on top e-sellers who may be providing poor quality source data.
 ITMATT DQM provides precise identification of the: